MLMondays/MLMONDAYS/docs/doc2.md

 #### Additional dataset
 An additional dataset will be provided that you can work on using the same models introduced in the class on your own.
-This [dataset](https://scholars.duke.edu/display/pub1419444) consists of aerial UAV color imagery and labels of oyster reefs in shallow water, made publicly available by Duke University researcher [Patrick Gray](https://github.com/patrickcgray/oyster_net).
+This [dataset](https://scholars.duke.edu/display/pub1419444) consists of aerial UAV colour imagery and labels of oyster reefs in shallow water, made publicly available by Duke University researcher [Patrick Gray](https://github.com/patrickcgray/oyster_net).
 There are two labels: `reef` and `no reef`.

 ![](assets/reef_montage.png)